 We know that people who live in Blue Zone regions have some of the highest life expectancy rates in the world and Okinawa is part of that.
 The people of Okinawa eat primarily whole plant foods, including vegetables and beans.
 From that, most calories come from purple and orange sweet potatoes.

-Less than one percent of their diet consists of meat, dairy and eggs as well as fish.
-The Okinawa Diet is very anti-inflammatory, but also high in antioxidants.
+Our next question, do Okinawans eat meat?
+Less than one percent of the Okinawa diet consists of meat, dairy and eggs as well as fish.
+The Okinawa Diet Plan is very anti-inflammatory, but also high in antioxidants.

 People who eat this way not only live longer, but remain healthy as they age.
-They have fewer heart disease-related deaths than the United States as well as fewer deaths from certain types of cancers such as colon, breast and prostate.
+The people of Okinawa have fewer heart disease-related deaths than the United States as well as fewer deaths from certain types of cancers such as colon, breast and prostate.
 This shows the Blue Zone lifestyle is one to consider.

 Why Are Okinawans So Healthy?

 So what is it about Okinawans that keeps them so healthy?
 Is it just genetics?
 While the genetics of Okinawans contributes in preventing inflammatory and autoimmune diseases, when they left their environment and changed their lifestyle habits, they lost their longevity.

 This shows there is more to Okinawans’ health than just genetics.
 The Okinawan diet meal plan diet and overall lifestyle are major factors in maintaining a healthy and long life.